 If the place loses power for a few hours, the tenant may look to local laws requiring electricity or the lease.
 The tenant’s remedies for temporary power outages are very limited unless they are subject to frequent but short power outages.

 The implied warranty of habitability doesn’t apply to a brief outage because it doesn’t make the place unfit for habitation.
-If multiple outages are brief but recurring, the tenant may have a claim that the place is unfit for habitation and may seek the remedies outlined above.
+If multiple outages are brief but recurring, the tenant may have a claim that the apartment is unfit for habitation and may seek the remedies outlined above.

 Extended Power Outage

 Generally, landlords are required to provide housing that’s fit for habitation under the “implied warranty of habitability,” which says that every lease includes an implicit promise to provide a safe, livable home.
 If the power outage is extended (or regularly recurring and frequent) and is caused by the landlord or by normal and tear, the place may be considered unfit for habitation.
 If the landlord is notified and fails to make reasonably timely repairs (usually 24 to 48 hours), then the landlord is deemed to have violated the lease.
 The tenant can choose to move out.
 In some states, tenants can call an electrician and deduct the costs from rent or withhold rent until the problem is fixed (please look at state laws for more details).
-Tenants may be also able to work with the landlord to come to an agreement for a reduction in rent, so the tenant doesn’t pay for the days where they couldn’t live in the apartment.
+Tenants may also be able to work with the landlord to come to an agreement for a reduction in rent, so the tenant doesn’t pay for the days where they couldn’t live in the apartment.

 Outage Caused by Utility Company

-If a tenant attempts to rewire their home, or uses a high-power device that causes an outage, the tenant is responsible for the cost of repairs they caused.
+If a tenant attempts to rewire their home or uses a high-power device that causes an outage, the tenant is responsible for the cost of repairs they caused.

 Breaking the Lease